dsusco/tp.net-armageddon.org/_site/_faqs/transport-vehicles.md

 Where are transported units placed when the unit transporting them is destroyed?
 : Where the unit transporting them was.

-What happens to transported units when the unit transporting them is destroyed by dangerous terrain?
-: They make their normal armour save or a 6+ cover save.

-What happens to transported units when the unit transporting them is destroyed by the extra hits from the result of an assault?
+What happens to transported units when the unit transporting them is destroyed by: dangerous terrain, the result of an assault, or an additional hit from a Blast marker on a broken formation?
-: They make their normal armour save or a 6+ cover save.
+: They make their normal armour save or a 6+ cover save, the formation they are part of would not receive a Blast marker for any of these saves if they failed.

-What happens to transported units when the unit transporting them is destroyed from ending its second withdrawal move within 15cm of the enemy?
+What happens to transported units when the unit transporting them is destroyed by ending its second withdrawal move within 15cm of the enemy?
 : If they're broken and not _fearless_ they will be destroyed.
 Otherwise they make their normal armour save or a 6+ cover save.

-What happens to transported units when the unit transporting them is destroyed from an additional hit from a Blast marker on a broken formation?
-: They make their normal armour save or a 6+ cover save.

 If a transport is destroyed by a hit with a special ability does that carry over to the transported units?
 : Yes, the transported units save is affected by the type of hit the transport is destroyed by.
 For example, an _ignore cover_ hit would prevent the transported units from making a 6+ cover save.